On Gaussian decay rates of harmonic oscillators and equivalences of related Fourier uncertainty principles: Proof of Corollary and Theorem

 \begin{proof}[Proof of Theorem \ref{thm:vemuri}] The proof will be divided into several steps. \\

 \textit{Step 1.
-Translating between the Quantum Harmonic Oscillator and the linear Schr\"odinger equation.} As we saw above, there is a simple way to write solutions to write solutions to \eqref{eq:quantum-harmonic} in terms of the Hermite basis.
-We shall use this connection, and the action of the Schr\"odinger evolution, to provide a simple proof of the link between \eqref{eq:quantum-harmonic} and the Schr\"odinger equation.
+Translating between the Quantum Harmonic Oscillator and the linear Schr\"odinger equation.} As we saw in the introduction, there is a simple way to write solutions to write solutions to \eqref{eq:quantum-harmonic} in terms of the Hermite basis.
+We will use this connection, and the action of the Schr\"odinger evolution, to provide a simple proof of the link between \eqref{eq:quantum-harmonic} and the Schr\"odinger equation.